mozilla/mozilla-opennews/_posts/2015-4-1-srccon-human-stuff.md

 Our evening block on the first night of the conference was also about keeping attendees together, but breaking up the kinds of attention they were using.
 Instead of more sessions about coding and data in newsrooms, people ran cooking skillshares, played tabletop games, did lightning talks, and worked on projects together.
 And because we expected that folks would keep socializing well into the night, we started sessions at 11am on the second morning out of respect for early-morning zombie feels.

+Lastly, we kept organizational affiliation off of the attendee nametags to help people connect in an individual, collegial ways and reduce conversational barriers and assumptions based on affiliation.
+(No one ever intends to do that kind of social shortcutting, but once sleepy conference-brain kicks in, it's as hard to ignore as an airport TV, so we did what we could to help nix it.)

 #### Notes for Next Time

 Our session length options needed a little tuning, so we're experimenting with a greater variety of length and format possibilities this year.
 And on the subtler side, we'll be paying more attention this year to the culture markers we explicitly endorse as part of the evening events.
 Plenty of people enjoyed extra-nerdy references in our evening setup, but we also heard from some who found those elements alienating, so we're thinking through ways of offering nerd-culture options without making people uncomfortable.

 ### Eating & Drinking

 We planned the catered meals at SRCCON to be plentiful, varied, reasonably healthy, and friendly to many dietary preferences and restrictions.
 We also kept snack stations full of fresh fruit and vegetables, nuts and other protein snacks, and a few sweet things to keep everyone's energy steady through the day.
-Our coffee-hacking station complimented catered coffee, tea, and sodas, and we had  plenty of water at all times—which is the kind of thing I wish I didn't need to list, but isn't always the case at conferences.
+Our coffee-hacking station complemented catered coffee, tea, and sodas, and we had  plenty of water at all times—which is the kind of thing I wish I didn't need to list, but isn't always the case at conferences.

 On the allergy and dietary preferences tip, we made sure there were hot meals (and even morning doughnuts) that worked for people with gluten intolerances and common food allergies, as well as solid vegetarian and vegan options.
 SRCCON took place during Ramadan, so we also offered delayed meal options for anyone observing a fast.